NHL Rumors: Latest on 53 Free Agents and Trade Targets

 2) Nazem Kadri

-A controversial player, Kadri’s name has been in the rumor mill since the idiotic decision he made int he playoffs that saw him get suspended.
+A controversial player, Kadri’s name has been in the rumor mill since the idiotic decision he made in the playoffs that saw him get suspended.
 He’s a player that the Maple Leafs aren’t sure they can trust but has great talent.

 He could be traded because of his salary and there are murmurs the Edmonton Oilers and Maple Leafs might be talking but the name going back is Darnell Nurse and that seems unlikely.